saraserafino/Statistics_NumericalIntegration_2.0/README.md

 Being compilable as standalone libraries, a `#if USE_MODULEX` and `#endif` delimit their includes and code in main.cpp.

 #### What's new
-The switch case in Python is done with the [keyword match](https://www.freecodecamp.org/news/python-switch-statement-switch-case-example/).
-Both modules export their results into a text file.
-Now there are two separate mains.
+The switch case in Python is done with the [keyword match](https://www.freecodecamp.org/news/python-switch-statement-switch-case-example/).<br>
+Now there are two separate mains for better readability.
+The computation of an integral from input was not replicated.

 ## Statistics module
-This module computes mean, median, standard deviation, variance, frequency count, classification, and correlation analyses on the data taken from a CSV file on [NBA Players from 2003 to 2022](https://www.kaggle.com/datasets/dhruvsuryavanshi/nba-player-data-from-2003-to-2022/) and outputs them on a file named `player_data_03_22_analysis.txt` in a folder named results.
+This module computes mean, median, standard deviation, variance, frequency count, classification, and correlation analysis on the data taken from a CSV file on [NBA Players from 2003 to 2022](https://www.kaggle.com/datasets/dhruvsuryavanshi/nba-player-data-from-2003-to-2022/) and outputs them on a file named `player_data_03_22_analysis.txt`.

 #### What's new
+`DataHandler_py.cpp` provides a Python interface and binding with Pybind11, creating a module called moduleA.
+Some methods are not wrapped because not useful anymore, those are: readData, read_header, getHeader, getColumn, create_output_path, writeResults.<br>
-For reading the CSV file, pandas was used, allowing to read it, store the names of the columns and each of their datas in just a few lines of code, contrary to the previous C++ version.
+In fact pandas was used for reading the CSV file, store the names of the columns and each of their datas in just a few lines of code, contrary to the previous C++ version.<br>
+Every statistical operation is computed both with the previous functions and with other functions implemented in Python (using NumPy).
+Except for Classification that is only with Python because the previous function, for some reasons, did not output the results; but since in Python there were less lines of code, it was decided to just stick with it.<br>
+Each function is decorated in order to obtain its execution time and comparing it between programming languages.<br>
+Since some columns contain non-numerical values, if the user chooses a statistic operation which can't be computed due to the type of values in the column, instead of exiting, they are warned about it and can choose a suitable operation.<br>
+When frequency is choosen, a plot of it and its distribution is showed.
+Before showing every plot, the user is asked to press enter, in this way they don't get suddenly overwhelmed by datas and plots.

 ### Analysis and observations
 * Various statistical calculations are provided, including mean, median, variance, standard deviation, frequency, and correlation.